agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 The **SignIn** function handles user authentication in a web application using the Fiber framework for Go.
 It performs the following tasks:

-Parses the **HTTP** request body to obtain a payload object with login information.
+-   Parses the **HTTP** request body to obtain a payload object with login information.
-Searches for a user in the database by their email address.
+-   Searches for a user in the database by their email address.
-Compares the password provided in the payload with the password stored in the database using bcrypt.
+-   Compares the password provided in the payload with the password stored in the database using bcrypt.
-If authentication is successful, it generates a **JSON Web Token (JWT)** containing user information and an expiration date.
+-   If authentication is successful, it generates a **JSON Web Token (JWT)** containing user information and an expiration date.
-Stores the JWT token in an **HTTP response cookie**.
+-   Stores the JWT token in an **HTTP response cookie**.
-Returns an HTTP response with the JWT token if authentication is successful or an error message if it fails.
+-   Returns an HTTP response with the JWT token if authentication is successful or an error message if it fails.

-Now we can create the route for this endpoint
+Now we can create the route for this endpoint.

 #### ~/fiber-jwt-auth/router/router.go